 The National Federation of Group Water Schemes is a co-operative society, established to represent the interests of members of group water schemes.
 It also provides advisory, training, developmental and other services to scheme members.

 Private water supplies (groundwater)

 If you are not part of a water supply scheme (public or group), you will have to consider boring your own well and drawing out groundwater to supply your needs.
 The Institute of Geologists of Ireland (IGI) has prepared guidelines for drilling private wells.

-Regulations made under the Act (pdf) also apply to water restrictions in times of water shortages.
-A local authority can make an order to stop or restrict the use of water supplies for:
+Regulations made under the Water Services Act (pdf) also apply to water restrictions in times of water shortages.
+Irish Water can make an order to stop or restrict the use of water supplies for: